Baking and Chemistry

 Will yeast work with just water?
 Water and sugar?
 What about artificial sweeteners?
 Experiment with these combos and more.

 “Goodness, gracious, great balls of gluten!”
-Visit this collection to learn about what makes dough stretchy, fire up some sourdough starter, and more.
+Visit this collection to learn about what makes dough stretchy, what gives it an airy texture, and more.

 - Bread Chemistry